Skip to main content Skip to accessibility

 Stage 2

-Escalation to team leader of manager for issues that require further investigation or are complex, serious or high risk.
+Escalation to team leader or manager for issues that require further investigation or are complex, serious, high-risk, requires consent, or will take time to investigate.

-This second level of complaint handling will provide for the following internal mechanisms:
+This level of complaint handling will allow for:

-• assessment and possible investigation of the complaint and decision/s already made, and/or
+• assessment and investigation of the complaint and decision/s already made

 • facilitated resolution process by request of complainant (where a person not connected with the complaint reviews the matter and attempts to find an outcome acceptable to the relevant parties)